wxleong/tpm2-cmd-ref/README.md

 ## PCR

 PCR bank allocation.
-In other words, enable/disable PCR banks:
+In other words, enable/disable PCR banks.
+Power cycle the TPM after executing the following command to see the effects:
 ```
 # enable only sha256 bank
 $ tpm2_pcrallocate sha1:none+sha256:all+sha384:none